chloevagnon/Multi-species-invasion/README.md

   - **Example_SpInventory.Rdata**: simplified data to apply quickly the functions from the aNM
   - **DATA_Bourget.csv**: data correponding to the species inventory used in the article

-For any supplementary questions, contact us to chloe.vagnon@gmail.com
+For any supplementary questions, contact us: chloe.vagnon@gmail.com